hipe/tmx/sakin-agac-doc/403-broad-objectives.md

 currently, this must start out as a hodgepodge scratch space.

+broadly in terms of user experience "philosopy":

+  - whenever relevant, we want the UX to be "familar" ("intuitive").
+I am reminded of what _ruby_ creator Yukihiro "Matz" Matsumoto said of ruby and "the element of least surprise" - he said something like, "it's about _my_ surpise, not your surprise". here we would want users of wikis, users of jekyll etc to have things "just work" they way they expect (but for at first a pared down subset of their features).

 in terms of content (and the user experience, sort of):

   - imagine a plain old tree of documents in readable text, (that are for